That simple act.

 There were lots of negative thoughts to be pushed away with ‘just one step at a time’ thoughts.
 There were days that I would come home to stand in a hot shower and cry my heart out.
 Who was I to think that I could do something like this?
 I was a loser.
 I was fat.
 I was a big fake with none of this so-called self-confidence.
 Loser.
 Fat.
 Ugly.
 Those words kept playing over and over in my head.
 I was breaking my own heart.
 But somewhere inside me, I would not give up.
 I kept heading out for my training walks eventually getting up to over 55km in one week.

 The day of the race came, there were thousands signed up for this…and me.
 Fat Linda.
 I walked.
 I walked and walked.
 Head down, one foot in front of the other.
-At the 18 kilometre mark I was looking for a way off the course – but couldn’t find any!
+At the 18th kilometer mark, I was looking for a way off the course – but couldn’t find any!
 What the heck?
 Shouldn’t there be buses standing by to pick up those who couldn’t finish?
 If there were, I didn’t see them.
 And I was not about to approach someone at a drink station, the fat girl, to see how I could get out of this thing.
 So, on I trudged.
 I felt every ounce of my weight working against me.
 I was passed by almost 7000 spandexed bums.
 I crossed the electronic finish line 5 hours and 25 minutes later.
 My friends…my crowd…went wild!
 I cried.
 I’m crying as I remember this moment.

 This was the exact moment that changed my life…

 I was never so proud of myself in my life.
 True, honest pride.
 Amazement.
 Self-knowledge.
 My heart knew I could do it.
 It only had to prove it to me.